 Hiya provides a valuable solution by helping consumers determine whether or not to pick up the phone.
 This includes identifying legitimate numbers by name as well as identifying and blocking known spam and scam numbers.
 Hiya provides an industry-first solution available on both its iOS and Android apps to protect consumers from robocalls and other phone scams.

-For more details from the State of the Call report, including top unwanted call categories, top phone scams, top area codes targeted by spammers, and more, please click here.
+For more details from the State of the Call Report, including top unwanted call categories, top phone scams, top area codes targeted by spammers, and more, please download the current report.